 What works?
-Educate all patients about the connection between IPV and their health and engage them in strategies to promote wellness and safety.
-The following are evidence-based steps that a multi-disciplinary care team can take to educate all patients on IPV, while also promoting prevention.
+Educate all patients about the connection between IPV and HT and their health and engage them in strategies to promote wellness and safety.
+The following are evidence-based steps that a multi-disciplinary care team can take to educate all patients on IPV and HT, while also promoting prevention.
+This approach has also been adapted to use via telehealth during COVID-19.